 Solution attempts have included many standards and specifications, such as Edifact, HL7v2, DICOM, HL7v3, HL7 CDA, EN/ISO13606, ASTM CCR, SNOMED CT, ICDx, OMG Corbamed and HDTF (RLUS, EIS, CTS2) specifications, and more recently HL7 FHIR.
 They have also included many implementation technologies, e.g. (free/open) FreeMed, GnuMed, openMRS, Harvard SMART; and of course numerous commercial products and in-house systems.

-None of these are likely to solve the problem on their own, and attempts to connect them together (typically in government e-health programmes) have been far from successful – the costs of trying to integrate disparate standards as well as systems have far outweighed the benefits.
+None of these are likely to solve the problem on their own, and attempts to connect them together (typically in government e-health programmes) have been far from successful – the costs of trying to integrate disparate standards have far outweighed the benefits.

 From the government / procurement perspective, there are some key realities that are sometimes missed, including the following.